awsdocs/aws-app-runner-developer-guide/doc_source/architecture.md

 AWS App Runner takes your source code or source image from a repository, and creates and maintains a running web service for you in the AWS Cloud\.
 Typically, you need to call just one App Runner action, [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html), to create your service\.

 With a source image repository, you provide a ready\-to\-use container image that App Runner can deploy to run your web service\.
-With a source code repository, you can provide code and instructions for building and running a web service designed for one of several runtime environments managed by App Runner\.
+With a source code repository, you provide your code and instructions for building and running a web service, and you target a specific runtime environment\.
+App Runner supports several programming platforms, each with one or more managed runtimes for platform major versions\.

 At this time, App Runner can retrieve your source code from a [GitHub](https://github.com/) repository, or retrieve your source image from [Amazon Elastic Container Registry \(Amazon ECR\)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/) in your AWS account\.